Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Results

 \section{Results}

-We compare the resolved $\Sigma_{SFR}$ and $\Sigma_{M_{*}}$ of regions within the galaxy to the integrated values at the time of observation and 1 Gyr lookback time.
-In addition we sought to analyze how the correlation between SFR and stellar mass surface density of regions might differ from galaxy to galaxy, and how this correlation may change over time.
-We sought to recover the slope of the resolved \sigsfr - \sigmstar correlation for the total number of regions within our galaxies and compare differences between the slope of the correlation line for the regions of each galaxy to that of the combined regions of all galaxies.
-We also examine the normalization of the individual galaxy correlations to that of the ensemble, as well as looking at any dependence on the width of the scatter of regions for each galaxy.
-Property maps, projected radial profiles, and the resolved $\Sigma_{SFR}$ and $\Sigma_{M_{*}}$ correlation shown in this section are three previously shown example galaxies.
-Results for the other galaxies can be seen in the Appendices.
+We compare the resolved $\Sigma_{SFR}$ and $\Sigma_{M_{*}}$ of regions within each galaxy to the integrated values at the time of observation and 1 Gyr lookback time.
+The choice of 1 Gyr comes mainly from our concerns about stellar mixing.
+Since the crossing time for a galaxies in our sample galaxy is anywhere between 300 Myr and 1 Gyr we place a constraint of 1 Gyr lookback time as the boundary at which we expect our SFHs to still be reliable.
+1 Gyr lookback time in SFHs also corresponds to the timescale at which A stars are no longer present, making the SEDs less sensitive \citep{Dressler2018, Peterkin2020}.
+We analyze how the \sigsfr–\sigmstar correlation varies from galaxy to galaxy and how it evolves.
+Specifically, we recover the slope of the resolved \sigsfr–\sigmstar relation for all regions in our sample and compare the slopes for individual galaxies with that of the combined ensemble.
+We further examine differences in normalization between individual-galaxy and ensemble relations, and any dependence on the scatter width for each galaxy.

+The property maps, projected radial profiles, and resolved $\Sigma_{SFR}$–$\Sigma_{M_{*}}$ correlations shown here are for three example galaxies; results for the remaining galaxies are provided in the Appendices.